marbl/canu/documentation/source/faq.rst

         The basic idea is to use all data for assembly rather than just the longest as default.
 The parameters we've used recently are:

-          ``corOutCoverage=10000 corMhapSensitivity=high corMinCoverage=0 redMemory=32 oeaMemory=32 batMemory=200``
+          ``maxInputCoverage=10000 corOutCoverage=10000 corMhapSensitivity=high corMinCoverage=0 redMemory=32 oeaMemory=32 batMemory=200``

     For low coverage:

-     - For less than 30X coverage, increase the alllowed difference in overlaps by a few percent (from 4.5% to 8.5% (or more) with ``correctedErrorRate=0.105`` for PacBio and from 14.4% to 16% (or more) with ``correctedErrorRate=0.16`` for Nanopore), to adjust for inferior read correction.
+     - This is not applicable to HiFi data as the defaults are designed for 20-30x coverage.
+For less than 30X raw PacBio or Nanopore coverage, increase the alllowed difference in overlaps by a few percent
+       (from 4.5% to 8.5% (or more) with ``correctedErrorRate=0.105`` for PacBio and from 14.4% to 16% (or more) with ``correctedErrorRate=0.16`` for Nanopore), to adjust for inferior read correction.
 Canu will automatically reduce ``corMinCoverage`` to zero to correct as many